pudly/schmopera-hugo/content/articles/coc-la-traviata.md

 related_companies = ["scene/companies/houston-grand-opera.md", "scene/companies/lyric-opera-of-chicago.md", "scene/companies/canadian-opera-company.md"]
 related_people = ["scene/people/gregory-dahl.md", "scene/people/adam-luther.md", "scene/people/matthew-polenzani.md", "scene/people/simone-piazzola.md"]
-short_description = "Legato in spades and a magnetic presence on the stage that was at times hypnotizing, her \"Sempre libera\" (an aria that holds a particularly special place in the hearts of Queers in my generation) brought the house down." slug = "coc-la-traviata" title = "The COC's \"prima la musica\" La traviata, " youtube_url = ""
+short_description = "Legato in spades and a magnetic presence on the stage that was at times hypnotizing, her \"Sempre libera\" (an aria that holds a particularly special place in the hearts of Queers in my generation) brought the house down." slug = "review-the-cocs-prima-la-musica-la-traviata" title = "Review: the COC's \"prima la musica\" La traviata" youtube_url = ""

 +++